How Supernormal brings AI chatbots to life

 Read more: Why it's up to Gen Z to lead the AI movement — especially at work

-So far, the feedback they've received from the companies that have built their own AI agent — which include household names like Salesforce, Pinterest, Walmart, Forbes and Disney — has been overwhelmingly positive.
+So far, the feedback they've received from the companies that have built their own AI agent has been overwhelmingly positive.
 In fact, according to an internal survey Supernormal launched, 70% of them consider it integral to their workflow

 "You can use the platform for anything a business needs," Treseler says.
 "We see a huge traction in the HR side, both from talent management and performance management, all the way through to talent acquisition."

 Many have begun using it as a screening metric for their interviews, where candidates are prompted to have a 10- to 15-minute long conversation with an agent where it asks talent introductory and follow-up questions based on their resume.
 Recruiting teams then add the bot to a meeting where it will summarize the best candidates.
-More uniquely, a recent small clinic in Texas, has used the agents they create as mock patients to train their customer-facing staff
+More uniquely, a professor from Texas A&M, has used the agents they create as mock patients to teach students in his pharmacy class

 However, while these agents are created to simulate real people they aren't intended to replace or reduce headcount at all, an outcome Treseler doesn't believe to be even possible from these AI agents alone